Welcome to Gojozaka Samurai Machiya

 Upstairs

-Access to the upper is through regular stairs that are not as steep and narrow as the ones often found in old traditional machiya.
+Access to the upper floor is through regular stairs that are not as steep and narrow as the ones often found in old traditional machiya.
 The upper floor features two independent Japanese tatami mat rooms and a toilet and shower room area — something larger group of guests will certainly appreciate.
 From the stairs, you have independent access to both bedrooms.

 The first bedroom on the left is a Japanese tatami mat room (Geisha style room with old wedding kimono and a “Tokonoma” or Alcove).
 Futons are placed on the tatami mats.
 An old “Tansu” or furniture is at your disposal to place your clothes if you so wish.

-The Garden
+The Gardens

 We actually have two gardens in this house.
 The first one is right in front of the entrance and welcomes our guests.
 It is a simple row of green “tokusa” at the bottom of a wooden wall.
 A small island of moss surrounds a Maple tree in the middle of a gravel area.
 The second garden is located at the back of the house, in front of the living room.
 Large bamboo trees come out of the gravel floor, next to another maple tree.
 Again, a small island of moss hosts a “Tsukubai” or small washing bassin in front of a Japanese lantern.
 Both of these gardens are meant to be looked at and not walked about.